alainkaegi/pythonorama/software_development/testing.md

 - *Unit testing* tests individual parts of the program (e.g., methods).
 Unit testing has two big advantages over system testing.
 First, it can happen a lot earlier, before the entire system has been built.
 This is important because it gives you a chance to fix one bug before introducing the next one.
 Second, if a bug is found, unit testing gives a strong indication of where it is.
 - *Regression testing* re-tests the system (or units thereof) after making a change to the program, to ensure that nothing broke.

+But remember that no amount of testing can prove the absence of bugs.

 ## `pytest`
 Manual testing is fine for very small, simple programs but it quickly becomes tedious and error-prone for larger ones.
 When you hear "tedious and error-prone", you should think, "Can I automate this?" `pytest` is a tool for automating unit tests in Python.
 (Other languages have similar frameworks.)